 Mr Raydel Campos

 (53 7) 862 8285 home

 We don't expect any problems (and nor should you) but if for any reason you are unable to commence your trip as scheduled, please contact your starting point hotel, requesting that you speak to or leave a message for your group leader.

 Please also make sure have a copy of the local operator's emergency phone numbers from our Emergency Contact section of these trip notes.

 Phone: 53 (7)8628285

 Finish point description

-Homestays can be booked as pre and post trip accommodation.
-While we will do all possible to accommodate you at the same homestay, you may be asked to move a nearby house instead.
-Alternatively you can book the Intrepid Comfort style hotel as your pre or post trip accommodation and make your own way between the accommodation.
+Guesthouses can be booked as pre and post trip accommodation.
+While we will do all possible to accommodate you at the same house, you may be asked to move a nearby one instead.
+Alternatively you can book a Premium Guesthouse or Hotel Nacional as your pre or post trip accommodation and make your own way between the accommodation.

 Visas are the responsibility of the individual traveller.
 The visa requirements for your trip vary depending on where you are from and where you are going.
 As a general rule most countries expect that you will have at least 6 months' validity on your passport.
 On arrival visitors may be asked to present return tickets and evidence of means to cover your intended stay.